iamharryliu/vigilant-broccoli/notes/software/general/good-coding-practices.md

 # Good Coding Practices

-- At the start of a project is the best time to immplement good practices as you will save the most long time time at the expense of some extra upfront time.
+## Personal Habits

 - Being agnostic to programming languages and frameworks.
 Use the best tool for the job depending on team.
-- Thinking long term management rather than fast delivery.
-- Test Driven Development
-  - Useful if you know most of the requirements beforehand otherwise code is subject to change which means written tests are also subject to change.
-- ChatGPT
-  - Just another tool like Google search engine
-  - Raised the entry bar of becoming a software developer since it can perform what most junior engineers can do.

-## Good Habits

-- Being language and framework agnostic.
-- Lightweight solutions over third party solutions to have control over the project and avoiding vendor lock-in.
-- Type written languages
-  - Upfront time cost to save time later.
-  - Helps for code maintenance.

-### Personal Habits

 - Reading and reviewing any PR whenever you have time like Ryan Chambers.
 - Using _up to date syntaxes_.
 ChatGPT is usually good for refactoring short functions into more modern forms.
-- Tests on bug fixes.
 - Using a debugger tool over printing lines and running code over and over again.

-### Team
+## Working in a Team

 - Considerate of development team's familiarity with the technologies.
 - Manage expectations and safeguarding time from unnecessary meetings and coding.

-## Project Architecture
+## Architecture

+- At the start of a project is the best time to immplement good practices as you will save the most long time time at the expense of some extra upfront time.
+- Thinking long term management rather than fast delivery.
+- Custom built lightweight solutions over heavy third party solutions to have control over the project and avoiding vendor lock-in.
-- Using a folder structure to separate concerns.
+- Use good **folder structure** patterns to separate concerns.
-- Type annotations, code linter, code formatter.
+- **Code Maintenance**
+  - Use **language typing** as much as possible.
+    - Upfront time cost to save time later.
+  - Use **code quality tools** such as type **annotations, linters and formatter**.
-- Building applications with a shared codebase.
+- Building applications with a **shared codebase** if there is reusable code across applications.
+- **Test Framework**
+  - Tests on bug fixes to make sure they do not happen again.
+  - Take advantage of test code to be able to **confidently write code**.
+- **CICD**

   - Using commit hooks to test and deploy code.

-## Documentation
+- **Documentation**

-- Immediately following up writing new code with updating documentation.
+  - Immediately writing documentation after implementing new code.
-- Using single source of truth of documentation than muliple places that may need to be updated if any code changes.
-Good place to do this include:
+  - Using a **single source of truth** rather than muliple places that may need to be updated if any code changes such as a singular README.md.
-  - the README.md file of a Git repo.
-  -

-# Folder Structure

-## Backend Applications

-- config
-- utils
-- middleware/intercepting
-- tests
-- logging
-- assets
-- error handling
-  - invalid path

-## Frontend Applications

-- config
-- utils
-- middleware/intercepting
-- templates
-  - layouts
-  - pages
-  - components
-- tests
-- assets
-- error handling
-  - invalid path